gchq/Gaffer/README.md

 Gaffer2 is a project that aims to take the best parts of Gaffer, and resolve some of the above flaws, to create a more general purpose graph database system.
 This can be used for both large and small scale graphs, for graphs with properties that are summaries, or just static properties, and for many other use cases.
+Note that Gaffer2 is a complete rewrite - the API is very different to this version of Gaffer.

+Gaffer2 will be released shortly.
+We chose to release version 1 so that the community could see where version 2 originated from, and so that we can perform testing to avoid significant performance regressions in version 2.
+We advise interested parties to wait for version 2 rather than investing much time in learning to use version 1 or in working on pull requests.

+We are currently working on a contributor license agreement which will need to be signed before we can accept pull requests to Gaffer2.